-However, in most cases, the primary treatment route is the insertion of a catheter through the urethra into the bladder.
+However, In some instances, a common treatment approach involves the insertion of a catheter through the urethra into the bladder.
 The placement of the catheter alleviates the blockage and encourages a normal urine stream without trickle.

 In some instances, the healthcare professional may need to insert the tube through the stomach area to the urethra.
 The tube, a suprapubic catheter, drains the bladder.

-If terminal dribbling occurs due to BPH, the first line of treatment is through medications.
+When terminal dribbling is associated with BPH, one of the primary approaches to treatment involves the use of medications.
 Medications usually treat mild to moderate symptoms.

 - 5-alpha reductase inhibitors – to shrink the prostate by preventing hormonal changes that encourage prostate growth